-It’s said that parrots have the intelligence of toddlers, and to some extent, that’s true.
-Their intelligence, superior memory, and vocal skills rank them above many other animals.
+It’s claimed that parrots have the intelligence of toddlers, and to some extent, that’s true.
+Their intelligence, memory, and vocal skills rank them above many other animals.

-Parrots are intelligent because they have a highly evolved genome sequence.
-This regulates language, memory, and spatial awareness.
+Parrots are smart because they have an evolved genome sequence that regulates language, memory, and spatial awareness.
 Their creativity and intellect are evolutionary byproducts of survival tactics.

 Parrot Intelligence Facts

 Parrots may be the most intelligent birds due to their unique brain structure.
 You can see them using their intelligence in the following ways:

 - Dancing and coming up with unique dance moves and walks.

 - Speaking with one parrot, learning human grammar, and gaining context clues for language.